didx-xyz/aries-cloudapi-python/helm/acapy-cloud/README.md

 ## License

-This chart is part of the Aries Cloud API Python project.
+This chart is part of the acapy-cloud project.
 See the LICENSE file for details.